Faqih001/ovarian_cyst_support_app/README.md

 A comprehensive mobile application to support women diagnosed with ovarian cysts.
 The app provides educational resources, symptom tracking, community support, and healthcare appointment booking specifically for Kenyan users.

+## 🔄 Recent Updates

+- **Firebase Database Migration**: We've transitioned from SQLite to Firebase Firestore for improved real-time data synchronization, offline support, and cross-platform consistency.
+[Learn more](docs/firebase_migration.md)
+- **Web Compatibility**: Enhanced app to work seamlessly on Chrome and other web browsers
+- **Multi-platform Support**: Now available on Android, iOS, and Web platforms

 ## 📱 Features

 ### AI-Powered PCOS Risk Assessment